-In connection with the Business Combination Transaction, we entered into a management agreement with Bain Capital Private Equity, LP and Bain Capital Life Sciences, LP, providing for the expense reimbursement and indemnification of such entities.
-No amounts have been incurred under the management agreement during the years ended December 31, 2022 and 2021.
+In connection with the Business Combination, we entered into a management agreement with Bain Capital Private Equity, LP and Bain Capital Life Sciences, LP, providing for the expense reimbursement and indemnification of such entities.
+To date, no amounts have been incurred under the management agreement.